 I completed a Ph.D. on auditory neural networks at Boston University in 1993.
 After a year in Taiwan on a Fulbright Scholarship I joined an A*Star research institute in Singapore.
-In 2006 I joined the Communications and New Media Department at the National University of Singapore.
-I teach interactive media design, theory, and analysis.
-I hold joint appointments with the Smart Systems Institute where I direct the Arts and Creativity Lab, and with the NUS Graduate School for Integrative Sciences and Engineering.
+In 2006 I joined the Communications and New Media Department at the National University of Singapore where I taught interactive media design, theory, and analysis, sonic arts, and software studies and directed the Arts and Creativity Lab.
 Sound modeling technology I developed was transferred to industry in 1999 and 2007.
-My current research focus is on live collaborative musical communication between humans and AI, and deep learning neural networks for sound modeling and interaction.
+I am now in Barcelona working on music education technology transfer and deep learning neural networks for sound modeling and interaction.

 Deputy Head, Department of Communications and New Media (2012-2018)

 Visiting Scholar, Music Technology Group, Universitat Pompeu Fabra (9/2013-12/2013)

 International Journal of Performance Arts and Digital Media (2014-present)

 Organized Sound, Cambridge University Press (2010-present)